skochv04/PBD-Project/report.md

         DECLARE @MaxParticipants INT
         SELECT @ProgramID = ProgramID FROM INSERTED
-        IF (SELECT StudiesID from EducationalPrograms where ProgramID = @ProgramID) IS NOT NULL SELECT @MaxParticipants = MaxParticipants
-                            from EducationalPrograms as ep
-                                inner join Studies as st
-                                    on ep.StudiesID = st.StudiesID
-                                    where ProgramID = @ProgramID
-            IF (SELECT COUNT(*) FROM AllProgramParticipants(@ProgramID) WHERE Access = 'true') > @MaxParticipants BEGIN
+        IF (SELECT StudiesID from EducationalPrograms where ProgramID = @ProgramID) IS NOT NULL SELECT @MaxParticipants = MaxParticipants from EducationalPrograms as ep inner join Studies as st on ep.StudiesID = st.StudiesID and ProgramID = @ProgramID IF (SELECT COUNT(*) FROM AllProgramParticipants(@ProgramID) WHERE Access = 'true') > @MaxParticipants BEGIN
                 THROW 52313, N'Participants number over MaxParticipants number for this Studies', 1;